webplatform/docs-wpd/Privacy/index.md

 site personnel.
 Aggregate (non-identifying) statistics generated from these logs may be reported publicly as part of research results.

-If you set the Do-Not-Track header, [(link to future article on DNT in WPD) Do-Not-Track] header, which is an option in the preferences of many browsers, we do not collect any information about your visit, other than the fact that a particular page was visited.
+If you set the Do-Not-Track header, which is an option in the preferences of many browsers, we do not collect any information about your visit, other than the fact that a particular page was visited.

 === Logged-in Usage: ===